 |All single family homes, town homes, condominiums, cooperatives, multi-family residential buildings and mixed-use property (residential and commercial) with no more than six units.

 |Apartments with 6+ Units

-|Apartment buildings with more than six units.|
+|Apartment buildings with 7 or more units.

 All non-residential real estate owned and exclusively used by a not-for-profit corporation in the furtherance of the purposes set forth in its charter.

 |Commercial and Industrial

 Commercial: any real estate used primarily for buying and selling of good and services, or for otherwise providing goods and services, including any real estate used for hotel or motel purposes.

 Industrial: any real estate used primarily in manufacturing.